chamaeleonidae/api/docs/apis/deliveries.md

 > **Once a Delivery is marked as triggered (when `at` has a timestamp value) the delivery can no-longer be updated.**

-Pending Deliveries (yet untriggered with a `null` value for the `at` property) are limited to 4 total per User Profile.
+Pending Deliveries (yet untriggered with a `null` value for the `at` property) are limited to 3 total per User Profile.
 This limit can be changed in certain circumstances on our Growth plan by [contacting us](mailto:hello@trychameleon.com?subject=API+Delivery+limits).
 A User Profile that already has 2 pending Deliveries requires a special parameter `delivery_ids_position` to instruct us where in the list to add this new Delivery.
 Use values of `first`, `last` or an integer array index.
+To

-If an error occurs for a "limit reached", simply [list the Deliveries by User Profile](apis/deliveries.md?id=deliveries-index) to determine which ones to remove.
+If an error occurs for a "limit reached", either specify `delivery_ids_at_limit` with value of `drop` or first [list the Deliveries by User Profile](apis/deliveries.md?id=deliveries-index) to determine which ones to remove.

 ------